 Nuuanu, with its history, natural beauty and incredibly convenient location, offers beautiful homes in a great location.
 It’s ideal for anyone working in downtown Honolulu or in any of the three hospitals located within 5 miles of the neighborhood.
 More-affluent singles, families and retired couples make their home in this peaceful neighborhood.

-2 Nuuanu houses were sold August 2017 compared to 2 houses sold August 2016.
+1 Nuuanu house was sold December 2017 compared to 6 houses sold December 2016.